 Tel: 101 (Ask for PPU in ‘E’ District)

-In all cases of suspected child abuse, the action that will be taken in Ballyoran Primary School is that of informing Social Services and the Education Authority-Southern Region.
+In all cases of suspected child abuse, the action that will be taken in Ballyoran Primary School is that of informing Social Services and the Education Authority.
 The school will NOT be involved in investigating the suspected abuse.